T2MNetwork/website/_pages/2025/cfp.md

 Economists from all fields relevant to macroeconomics are encouraged to submit (<a href="{% link _pages/submit.md %}">here ✉</a>)

-A poster session will be organized and submitters can opt on to be considered for it in the submission form.
+A poster session will be organized and submitters can opt in to be considered for it in the submission form.

 For additional information don't hesitate to get in touch at [organizers@t2m.network](mailto:organizers@t2m.network)